 Indeed, as mentioned a while ago, Mount Pulag is the best mountain to hike because it has hiking trails that fit all people with different hiking experiences.
 Most importantly, everyone can have an absolutely rewarding view once they reach the summit.

 From Metro Manila, take a bus heading to Baguio City.
 Rent a taxi to transport you to Kabayan Terminal.
 Take a van or bus to Kabayan and tell the driver or the bus conductor to drop you off at the DENR office.
 After reaching the DENR office and taking your orientation, rent a Habal-Habal driver to help you arrive at the ranger station to start your hike.

-Hiking mount Pulag is a major climb that takes 1 to 2 days to finish.
-The trail difficulty (Ambangeg) is rated 3 out of 9, and it involves walking on rugged terrain and scrambling.
+Hiking Mount Pulag is a major climb that takes 1 to 2 days to finish.
+The trail difficulty (Ambangeg—the easiest hiking trail) is rated 3 out of 9 and involves walking on rugged terrain and scrambling.
 Traversing the trail from jump-off to summit lasts for 4 to 5 hours.